DevExpress/devextreme-documentation/concepts/05 UI Components/TextArea/05 Adapt the Size of the Text Area.md

-If the size of the UI component should be fixed, specify it using the [height](/api-reference/10%20UI%20Widgets/DOMComponent/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#height') and [width](/api-reference/10%20UI%20Widgets/DOMComponent/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#width') options.
+If the size of the UI component should be fixed, specify it using the [height](/api-reference/10%20UI%20Widgets/DOMComponent/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#height') and [width](/api-reference/10%20UI%20Widgets/DOMComponent/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxTextArea/Configuration/#width') properties.

 ---
 ##### jQuery